gilliangadiano/ETL-Project/README.md

 **Transform: (Data Cleanup & Analysis)**

-Types of transformation needed for the data: Cleaning, Merging, Filtering, Aggregating
+Types of transformation needed for the data: Cleaning, Filtering, Aggregating
    * Convert DataFrame to .csv file
    * Cleaning up non-movie links from movie URLs
-   * Merging DataFrames to pull all values in one .csv file
+   * Aggregating DataFrames to pull all values in one .csv file
-   * cleaning up Null values from data
+   * Filtering out Null values from data
-   * importing data to MySQL Database (relational)
+   * Importing data to MySQL Database (relational)

 **Load:**
    * from MySQL database- import tables & plot using MatPlotLib